james23102001/-GCX-APPS/cores/readme.txt

  - Developpers note :
   docs folder contains documentations for each core, but pardon me, they are not up-to date; you may discover new functions or syntaxes in the source files.
 Anyway, i would be happy to help if you're confused about anything!
+  GC Designer is a tool to create ch screens with drag-n-drop system.

 GAME CENTER BURKINA, 74912162, lilioujames@gmail.com
 James LILIOU